 Of course, this is always a gamble—you don't know who will quit after you've spent money training them—and you don't know when the right positions will open up.
-And, most troubling is, the person who is performing as a superstar in a low-level job may or may not have what it takes to perform like a superstar in a senior level job.
+And, most troubling is, the person who is performing like a superstar in a low-level job may or may not have what it takes to perform like a superstar in a senior-level job.
 Remember, doing the job is different from managing employees or processes.

 One way to help you figure out who the best and the brightest employees are now is to focus on core competencies.
 They can predict who may perform like a superstar in the future.

 The concept of core competencies as it is applied in organizations is defined in the Business Dictionary as follows:

 “A unique ability that a company acquires from its founders or develops and that cannot be easily imitated.
 Core competencies are what give a company one or more competitive advantages, in creating and delivering value to its customers in its chosen field.
 Also called core capabilities or distinctive competencies.”

 What does this mean for your business?
 Well, first you need to sit down and figure out what makes your company your company.
 Why is your company different and special and what makes it better than your competitors?